kkpan11/apple-llvm-project/clang/docs/PointerAuthentication.rst

 A discriminator is arbitrary extra data which alters the signature calculated for a pointer.
 When two pointers are signed differently --- either with different keys or with different discriminators --- an attacker cannot simply replace one pointer with the other.
+For more information on why discriminators are important and how to use them effectively, see the section on `Substitution attacks`_.

 To use standard cryptographic terminology, a discriminator acts as a `salt <https://en.wikipedia.org/wiki/Salt_(cryptography)>`_ in the signing of a